Tommy Thompson on water skiing: 'I know you think I'm nuts'

-MADISON, Wis.
-(AP) — Tommy Thompson said people may think he was “nuts" for water skiing at age 79, but the interim University of Wisconsin president said Tuesday he got on the skis earlier this month to “give it to the old college try” before summer ends.
+Tommy Thompson said people may think he was “nuts” for water skiing at age 79, but the interim University of Wisconsin president said Tuesday he got on the skis earlier this month to “give it the old college try” before summer ends.

 Thompson had surgery Thursday to have his bicep reattached to the tendon after being injured while skiing.